Michael Waltrip Earned Over $700,000 in 2013 but Still Lived Above a Pizza Parlor

 There was no fancy living for Michael Waltrip during the 2013 Cup Series campaign.

-Waltrip spoke with USA Today that year and Jeff Gluck, the interviewer, asked Waltrip what the latter did with his memorabilia.
-Waltrip said he was limited at the time in what he could display at his then-residence.
+Waltrip spoke with USA Today that year.
+Jeff Gluck, the interviewer, asked him what the latter did with his memorabilia.
+The driver said he was limited at the time in what he could display at his then-residence.

 “Right now, I live in an apartment above a pizza joint, so there’s not really a lot of extra room for displaying things,” Waltrip explained.

 The “pizza joint” became a running reference among Waltrip and his fans.
-As for the gear, Waltrip said that fans could see some of the memorabilia that he collected at his racing shop.
+As for the gear, Waltrip said fans could see some of the memorabilia he collected at his racing shop.
 He added that he collected diecast cars and the actual cars he had raced.

 Waltrip’s most significant event in 2013 came that September, when NASCAR penalized his company, Michael Waltrip Racing, for manipulating the finishing order of a race at Richmond International Speedway.
 According to SB Nation, Clint Bowyer created a caution by spinning out with seven laps to help Martin Truex Jr. gain an advantage over Ryan Newman.

-Michael Waltrip earned over $47 million for his career
+Michael Waltrip earned over $47 million in his career

 Although Michael Waltrip only won four races in 33 years, he retired with a heavy wallet.

 Those earnings don’t count how Waltrip benefited from his own company.
-Unfortunately for Waltrip, MWR ceased operations in 2015, two years after the incident at Richmond involving Clint Bowyer, Martin Truex Jr., and Ryan Newman.
+Unfortunately for him, though, MWR ceased operations in 2015, two years after the incident at Richmond involving Clint Bowyer, Martin Truex Jr., and Ryan Newman.

 Stats and contract figures courtesy of Racing-Reference.